andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 BERT sentiment analysis flask web app.

-Instructions for start:
+Instructions to start:

 1. For the classificator to work you need to install additional libraries - PyTorch (700Мб~) and transformers.
 This command in your CLI can be used:

 pip install -r '/requirements.txt'

+2. Download model weights from https://yadi.sk/d/EmtQcZKfGxPMdw and put 'bert_model_Russian_01.pt' (680 MB) file into the folder where 'main.py' file locates.

-2. Start in your CLI the file 'main.py'
+3. In your CLI start the file 'main.py'

-3. Follow the link http://0.0.0.0:4566/ and try it.
+4. Follow the link http://0.0.0.0:4566/ in your browser and try the app.

 This app was tested on python 3.7.6, 3.6, with libraries versions: